bradyhouse/house/fiddles/node/fiddle-0041-SvgWriter/README.md

     * Your dropBox Access Token
     * The name of the directory on DropBox containing the images
     * The name of the resulting json file
+    * Tne name of the resulting svg file
 3. Enter the command `npm install`
 4. Enter the command `npm start`